tifgan/stftGAN/README.md

 git clone https://github.com/tifgan/stftGAN.git
 ```

+#### Softwares requirements
+While most of the code is written in Python (we used version 3.5), the phase recovery part requires the use of `octave` or `MATLAB`.
+We are currently working to provide a full Python implementation.

 #### Ltfatpy requirements

 `ltfatpy`, one of the package, requires the installation of `fftw3` and `lapack`.
 Please check the page